Thursday, January 10, 2013

 Dog fighters who brought their Staffordshire "pit bull" terriers to the new world renamed them "American Staffordshire Terriers" and to this day, a registered AmStaff can also be dual registered as an "American pit bull terrier".

 There are a lot of names and nicknames for these purpose bred canines, and their derivatives (e.g. the American Bulldog).
 Perhaps in an attempt to disassociate these breeds from their bloody past, several new names have been given - some of them, like the "New Yorkie" or the "St Francis Terrier", did not stick, but other deceptively cute and harmless names like "Staffie" or "AmStaff" are in current use.
-(The deceptive labelling of pit bulls as other breeds by shelters is a subject for another blog post.)
+(The deceptive labeling of pit bulls as other breeds by shelters is a subject for another blog post.)

 Regardless of what new names are given them, these canine IEDs continue to make headlines with bloody, violent surprise attacks on innocent animals (though only a small fraction of such attacks are ever reported) and to a lesser degree, on unsuspecting people - people who thought they knew these animals well.